nhungL/nhungL/README.md

 👀 I'm actively seeking Data Science and Software Engineering internships and full-time roles.
 I would love to be part of a team where I can contribute to building, maintaining, and enhancing applications.
 A place where I can learn from the experts and take on practical challenges head-on.

 👩‍💻 Full-stack software engineer intern at [Vidbase](https://www.linkedin.com/company/vidbase/).
-👩‍💻 Full-stack data scientist intern at [BroadVail Capital Partners](https://www.linkedin.com/company/broadvail-capital-partners-llc/)
+👩‍💻 Data scientist intern at [BroadVail Capital Partners](https://www.linkedin.com/company/broadvail-capital-partners-llc/)

 🌱 I have an open mindset, a strong desire for continuous learning, and a genuine enthusiasm for collaborative teamwork!